• Skip to primary navigation

 1. Use paper towels to pat the outside and inside of the chicken dry.

-2. Season the meat and place on a wire rack so air can circulate all sides.
+2. Season the entire chicken including under the skin into the breast meat.
+Place on a wire rack so air can circulate all sides.

 3. Place in the refrigerator for 12-24 hours, uncovered.